focus-editor/focus/LOG.md

     - Project scanning: Use threads more efficiently:
         - Draw a simple progress bar in a corner
     - Rename carets and newbuffer

+- When subsuming cursors, do something with the clipboard (also when undoing/redoing)

 - Implement scrolling by dragging in all directions and with different speed
 - Generalise TODO highlighting